KnoP-01/rapid-for-vim/README.md

 into your `~/.vim/` or `%USERPROFILE%\vimfiles\` directory.
 Overwrite rapid.\* files from older installation.

-To fully use these scripts put >
+To fully use these plugins put >

     filetype plugin indent on
     syntax on